magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 noticeable when combining very different kinds of traffic (e.g. a chat conversation sharing a wormhole with file-transfer might prefer the IM text to take priority).

+(TODO: it would be nice to have per-subchannel flow control)

 Each subchannel implements Twisted's `ITransport`, `IProducer`, and `IConsumer` interfaces.
 The Endpoint API causes a new `IProtocol` object to